 We are happy to guide each family through the entrance procedure.
 For more information on our Open Days and 11+ entry assessments please contact our Admissions Registrar, Miss Ellie Townsend on 01600 710 433, email email@example.com or register your interest online:

 To see how we process and store admissions data please refer to the full privacy notice.

-Entrance assessment dates
+Entrance assessment dates - 2021 entry

-|Year 6 Activity Morning||Saturday 18th November 2017|
+|Year 6 Activity Morning||Saturday 7th November 2020

 For all candidates, we like to request a report from their current school and also invite them along for a brief interview.
 However, if the above dates are not convenient, we can sometimes arrange alternative dates and entry papers can be sent abroad for those living overseas.
 Past papers and guidelines for the entry assessments may be requested from the Admissions Registrar or can be downloaded from this website.

 General Entry Assessments for boys aged 11 include written tests in English, Mathematics and Verbal Reasoning, together with an informal interview and a report from present school.
 The English and mathematics papers are largely based upon levels 1-4 of the National Curriculum.
 Maths and English sample papers for entry to the senior school are available from the Admissions Registrar.